MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 ## HoloLens Protocol Activation

-Dynamics 365 Remote Assist HoloLens application supports two methods for protocol activation:
+The Dynamics 365 Remote Assist HoloLens application supports two methods for protocol activation:

 -   “ms-voip-video” is for video-enabled calling.